 Everett was born and raised in Ellwood City, PA.
 He served in the United States Marine Corps from 1953-1956 and the US Army from 1956-1958.
 He was a mail carrier from 1961-1985 and served as Postmaster in Slippery Rock, PA from 1985-1991.

 He is married to Gerry and they have 3 children.
 Everette currently serves as the President of the Ellwood City Historical Society.

-K.C. was very well respected by all in Ellwood City and owned and operated Turner Funeral Home until his death in 1991.
+K.C. was very well respected by all in Ellwood City and owned and operated Turner Funeral Home from 1957 until his death 1992, at only 62.
 He was married to the late Regina Turner and they had two sons: both funeral directors Kenneth C Turner and Jack R. Turner, who took over the business as owners, upon K.C.'s death